bormaxi8080/osint-timeline/DRAFT.md

 Event Review - Using Open Source Investigation For Human Rights Violation: https://blog.lawbore.net/2023/11/event-review-using-open-source-investigation-for-human-rights-violation/

+Can AI Chatbots Be Used for Geolocation: https://www.bellingcat.com/resources/2023/07/14/can-ai-chatbots-be-used-for-geolocation/

 ----

 Polyphemus - a scraper for researching the alternative video platform Odysee.
 In 2021, the Global Network on Extremism and Technology dubbed Odysee as the new YouTube for the Far-Right: https://github.com/bellingcat/polyphemus